irusri/geniesys/docs/getting_started.md

 Requirements
 ------------------

-**Please do not use Microsoft Edge or Internet Explorer for testing.
-We recommended using Firefox or Google Chrome web browser for testing of the GenIE-Sys.**
+**We recommended using Firefox or Google Chrome web browsers for testing of the GenIE-Sys.Please do not use Microsoft Edge or Internet Explorer.**

 To run GenIE-Sys we recommend your host supports the following